You're Welcome - Access WA

 - Longreach Accessible Accommodation Premium View 824 - 3 Bedrooms, sleeps 6 people (included in rate) with a maximum of 9

-The Rottnest Lodge offers a licensed restaurant, a public bar, a cocktail bar and a tropical pool.
-The Rottnest Lodge has two ‘wheelchair friendly’ rooms available, both non smoking, plus on-arrival assistance including wheelchair transport when prearranged.
-View Rottnest Lodge specifications.
+Karma Rottnest offers a licensed restaurant, a public bar, a cocktail bar and a tropical pool.
+Karma Rottnest has two wheelchair-friendly rooms available, with on-arrival assistance including wheelchair transport when prearranged.

 Access to Facilities